 The digital chapter contains commitments to maintain leadership on open data and is generally strong on internet regulation, again with the ambition for the UK to become a world leader.
 How much of this achievable given the uncertainty of Brexit remains to be seen.

-AI, VR and “gaming” are further highlighted as current strengths the Conservatives commit to continuing to support but are.
-Underpinning this is a commitment to develop a digital charter.
-This charter with two fundamental aims:
+AI, VR and “gaming” are further highlighted as current strengths the Conservatives commit to continuing to support.
+Underpinning this is a commitment to develop a digital charter with two fundamental aims:

 - to make Britain the best place to start and run a digital business; and